Warm email prospecting: How to make more sales by writing to an audience of one

 As you can see, this warm email template example has each of the four essential elements we discussed.
 It can also be easily tweaked for each individual prospect.

-Warm email prospecting is an amazing tool that I believe every sales rep should be using.
+Warm email prospecting is a fantastic tool every sales rep should use.
 I encourage you to take what I’ve shared in this article and test it out “in the wild.”
 See if it works as well for you as it has for me and thousands of other sales professionals.

 Remember, it all comes down to the four-part structure.
 Start with a meaningful connection, then state your value proposition, include a credibility builder, and end with a compelling CTA in the form of a question.
-Doesn’t sound too hard, right?
-Good luck!
+It doesn’t sound too hard, right?

 BACK TO TOP